OCDSpec/OCDSpec2/README.md

 * Add a new target to your project of type 'SpecKit -> iOS Spec Runner'.
 This is your spec target.
     * Drag the SpecKit project file, found in the submodule you just cloned, into your project in Xcode.
     * Drag the SpecKit subproject's Product `libSpecKit.a` into your spec target's "Link Binary With Libraries" build phase.
-* Note: you can choose "Manage Schemes..." from the target dropdown and from there toggle the SpecKit targets to not be shown
+* Note: you can choose "Manage Schemes..." from the scheme dropdown and from there toggle the SpecKit scheme to not be shown

 ## Use SpecKit in a Mac project